reccanti/gatsby-portfolio/data/posts/WAVE.md

         width: 1
 ---

-I'm looking for ways to improve my art and design skills, and maybe get better at React while I'm at it.
-I read an article on smashing magazine that recommended trying to create a color scheme every day, so I decided to try it out for a bit.
+I'm looking for ways to improve my art and design skills.
+I was reading an [article about color theory on Smashing Magazine](https://www.smashingmagazine.com/2010/02/color-theory-for-designer-part-3-creating-your-own-color-palettes/) that suggested creating a color scheme every day, so I decided to try that out for a bit.

-This palette is inspired by what I've been watching recently.
-I've been rewatching Yu Yu Hakusho and have been in awe of the colors they use.
-In addition, I've been watching a lot of videos from the channel Artzie Music, which has a lot of looping images from cell-animated anime.
-I collected images from a lot of cell-animated anime series and put them in a Sketch file.
-Then, I tried to sample the most prominent colors from each of them, then tried to construct a color palatte from that, making some minor tweaks so that they work well together.
-I tried to use a complementary color scheme, with shades of blue contrasting with the red accent color.
+This palette is inspired by classic anime, when they still used cels.
+I've been rewatching Yu Yu Hakusho, and I've been impressed by it's bright and bold colors.
+In addition, I've been watching a lot of videos from the [Artzie Music YouTube channel](https://www.youtube.com/artziemusic), which often features music set to looping videos from different classic anime series.

+To make this palette, I collected screenshots from these anime as I watched them and looked for similar images from other series online.
+I put these images in a Sketch file and sampled the most prominent colors from each of them.
+Once I had these colors, I started trying to combine them, making minor tweaks so that they worked well together.
+For this one, I tried to use a complementary scheme with shades of blue contrasting with the red accent color.